jenkins-infra/jenkins.io/content/blog/2012/2012-01-05-thank-you-page-for-windows-os-x-installers.md

 ---
-layout: post
+:layout: post
-title: '"Thank you" page for Windows/OS X installers'
+:title: '"Thank you" page for Windows/OS X installers'
-nodeid: 368
+:nodeid: 368
-created: 1325782800
+:created: 1325782800
-tags:
+:tags:
 - infrastructure
 - core
+:author: kohsuke
 ---
 I've tweaked the website so that downloading the Windows and Mac installers will navigate the browser to "thank you/what's next" page.
 These pages have links to Wiki that educate the users on where/how the installer will run Jenkins.